msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

   uses keywords to figure out what kind of instruction you want it to execute.

 * The code ``loop_body_code`` is called the *body* of the loop.
-  It consists of one or more Python instructions.
+  It consists of one or more Python commands.
-  Each instruction in the body *must* be indented and the indentation must be consistent (the same number of spaces) throughout the entire program.
+  Each command in the body *must* be indented by the same number of spaces.
   The interpreter tells where the body of a loop starts and ends by the indentation.